 In August 2023, the U.S. Department of Health and Human Services (HHS) recommended reclassifying cannabis as a Schedule III drug.
-The DEA is expected to make the final decision sometime in 2024, on if federal law will finally acknowledge the reality that cannabis has medical value.
+The DEA has formally proposed rescheduling, but hearings and possible litigation from prohibitionists could drag on for months or even years.